Building Safety Inspection Programme update

 If you or your potential buyer have been affected by a lender raising concerns with a Tri Fire certificate, please email our Fire Safety Engagement team as soon as possible.

-Residents will not be charged for the cost of the new inspections and, if your building requires work to make it safe as a result of our review, you will benefit from the same protections in place since June 2022.
+Residents will not be charged for the cost of the new inspections, and if your building requires work to make it safe as a result of our review, you will benefit from the same protections that have been in place since June 2022.

 Read more about our charging policy.